Umuzi-org/ACN-syllabus/content/agile/agile-triage/_index.md

 ## Extra reading

-Our methods are based heavily on Kanban and (weirly enough) lean manufacturing methods.
-Check this out, it might chnge how you think: [Waste in software development](https://www.solutionsiq.com/resource/blog-post/waste-in-software-development/)
+Our methods are based heavily on Kanban and (weirdly enough) lean manufacturing methods.
+Check this out, it might change how you think: [Waste in software development](https://www.solutionsiq.com/resource/blog-post/waste-in-software-development/)

-Then if you want to know about how git really supports teamwork then you can learn about the [git feature branching](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) (you'll learn about this later) stratergy.
+Then if you want to know about how git really supports teamwork then you can learn about the [git feature branching](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) (you'll learn about this later) strategy.